kazeburo/HTTP-Entity-Parser/README.md

 - JSON

     For `application/json`.
-This parser decode JSON body automatically.
+This parser decodes JSON body automatically.

-    It is convenient to use with Ajax form.
+    It is convenient to use with Ajax forms.

 # WHAT'S DIFFERENT FROM HTTP::Body